 Second, this stage will last for about 15 to 45 days after you begin, and it might feel like the stress of your recovery has finally been lifted.
 However, this might create “overconfidence” in some patients, and they might run into temptation and the addiction triggers that will lead them into relapse if they’re not cautious enough.

 - The Wall Stage

 Third, the wall stage will occur around 45 to 120 days into your recovery process.
-If you’re not checked into a rehabilitation facility, this is the stage where more patients go into relapse.
+If you’re not checked into a rehab facility, this is the stage where more patients go into relapse.
 It’s also important to understand that relapse rates for meth are incredibly high.
-So it’s best to live in a residential facility or even an intensive outpatient rehabilitation facility.
+So it’s best to live in a residential facility or even an intensive outpatient rehab facility.

 - Adjustment Stage

 Around 120 to 180 days into your recovery, this is known as the adjustment stage.
 This is the time when the biggest risk of having a relapse have been deteriorating, and patients can begin to successfully reintegrate themselves into society again.
 This is also the stage where you can start mending your familial relationships, as you’ll feel more and more confident as the days pass by.